felipec/git/README.md

 git-fc is a fork of Junio Hamano's git.

-git-fc doesn't include experimental code, or half-assed features, so you can expect the same level of stability as git's mainline.
-Also, it doesn't remove any feature, or do any backwards incompatible changes, so you can replace git with git-fc and you wouldn't notice any missing feature, only extra features.
+git-fc doesn't include experimental code, or half-assed features, so you can expect the same level of stability as Junio's git.
+Also, it doesn't remove any feature, or do any backwards incompatible changes, so you can replace `git` with `git-fc` and you wouldn't notice any missing feature, only extra features.

 ## Extra features

 ### New 'git stage' command

-Absolutely everyone in the Git community has agreed that the term "the index" does not people understand what it is and how it is used.
+Absolutely everyone in the Git community has agreed that the term "the index" does not help people understand what it is and how it is used.
 Everyone except Junio Hamano.

 This is particularly true of newcomers, which is why everyone that teaches git uses the term "staging area", and that includes tutorials, and even the Pro Git